Don’t I just love everything involving Lovecraft?

 The band name – Necronomicon – gets these guys a few brownie points to go straight away.
-Yet, the title of their new and fifth full-length album called Advent of the Human God may be somewhat and juicily blasphemous for Cthulhu and his brethren.
+Yet, the title of their new and fifth full-length album called Advent of the Human God may be somewhat and juicily blasphemous for Cthulhu and its brethren.
 And methinks that the subjects touched upon by the band are of a more earthly nature.
 At least for this new record.